Donfyffe/openpilotopkr/README.md

  - SmartMDPS support for steering down to 0 mph.
  - Auto Recognition of SCC bus on CAN 2 for long control.
  - Variable color speed display, braking shades of red, acceleration shades of green, coasting (no brake, no gas) white.
- - OSM integration for auto SCC speed adjust via button spamming and slow down on curve using custom UI settings.
+ - OSM / Waze integration for auto SCC speed adjust via button spamming with custom speed offset UI.
+ - Slow down for curve using Model, OSM or both with custom speed based on the CV (curve vector / angle of curve) in UI.
- - 2 Users presets.
+ - 2 Users presets for easy paramater saving and restore.
  - Auto lane mode selection (laneless or lanefull).
- - Multi-lateral control
+ - Multi-lateral control with auto lateral mode change based on speed or curve.
+ - Auto gap adjust based on speed.
  - No ssh knowledge required, as most paramater can be adjusted via UI.
  - Always updated and current.

 User-Friendly Control Mode(UFC)
  - Full time lateral control
  - Auto Resume while Driving
- - Seperate Lat/StockLong - To be Developed
+ - Seperate Lateral / Long control

 Branch Definitions
 ====================